rust-lang/rfcs/text/3729-sized-hierarchy.md

 ## `Sized` bounds
 [sized-bounds]: #sized-bounds

-`?Sized` would be made syntactic sugar for a `const ValueSized` bound.
-A `const ValueSized` bound is equivalent to a `?Sized` bound as all values in Rust today whose types do not implement `Sized` are valid arguments to [`std::mem::size_of_val`][api_size_of_val] and as such have a size which can be computed given a value and knowledge of the type and target platform, and therefore will implement `const ValueSized`.
-As there are currently no extern types or other types which would not implement `const ValueSized`, every type in Rust today which would satisfy a `?Sized` bound would satisfy a `const ValueSized` bound.
+`?Sized` would be made syntactic sugar for a `const MetaSized` bound.
+A `const MetaSized` bound is equivalent to a `?Sized` bound as all values in Rust today whose types do not implement `Sized` are valid arguments to [`std::mem::size_of_val`][api_size_of_val] and as such have a size which can be computed given pointer metadata and knowledge of the type and target platform, and therefore will implement `const MetaSized`.
+As there are currently no extern types or other types which would not implement `const MetaSized`, every type in Rust today which would satisfy a `?Sized` bound would satisfy a `const MetaSized` bound.

-**Edition change:** In the current edition,`?Sized` will be syntatic sugar for a `const ValueSized` bound.
-As the `?Trait` syntax is currently accepted for any trait but ignored for every trait except `Sized`, `?ValueSized` and `?Pointee` bounds would be ignored.
-In the next edition, any uses of `?Sized` syntax will be rewritten to a `const ValueSized` bound.
+**Edition change:** In the current edition,`?Sized` will be syntatic sugar for a `const MetaSized` bound.
+As the `?Trait` syntax is currently accepted for any trait but ignored for every trait except `Sized`, `?MetaSized` and `?Pointee` bounds would be ignored.
+In the next edition, any uses of `?Sized` syntax will be rewritten to a `const MetaSized` bound.
 Any other uses of the `?Trait` syntax will be removed as part of the migration and the `?Trait` syntax will be prohibited.

-A default implicit bound of `const Sized` is added by the compiler to every type parameter `T` that does not have an explicit `~const Sized`, `Sized`, `?Sized`, `const ValueSized`, `~const ValueSized`, `ValueSized` or `Pointee` bound.
+A default implicit bound of `const Sized` is added by the compiler to every type parameter `T` that does not have an explicit `~const Sized`, `Sized`, `?Sized`, `const MetaSized`, `~const MetaSized`, `MetaSized` or `Pointee` bound.
 It is backwards compatible to change the current implicit `Sized` bound to an `const Sized` bound as every type which exists currently will implement `const Sized`.